susanBuck/notes/05_Laravel/02_App_Setup.md

 A Pagoda [Boxfile](http://help.pagodabox.com/customer/portal/articles/175475) (capital B, no extension) is a file you create which contains all configurations (in [yaml](http://en.wikipedia.org/wiki/YAML)) related to your app's deployment for Pagoda.

-The key configuration we need to first set is `document_root: public` but we'll also set up a variety of other configurations as well.
+The key configuration you need to set is `document_root: public` but you'll also set up a variety of other configurations as well.

 Create this file in the root of your app project and fill it with this code (edit `name: foobar` to match your app name):